 How do you get control of your mind by being in the Now and focusing on what you are doing in the present moment?

-The first step is breath – long, slow, deep breathes.
+The first step is breath – long, slow, consistent, deep breathes.

 Focus your full attention to breathing – count to five as you breathe in, holding the breath for the count of five, and then release the breath out as you count to five.
 Focusing on your breath brings your full attention to the present moment.
 By counting to yourself you force you mind to focus on what you are doing right now.